-But just because it’s holiday time doesn’t mean that the seasons little ills will take a break.
-Here are six tips to avoid them and have a happy, healthy, and festive season.
+But just because it’s holiday time doesn’t mean that the season’s little ills will take a break.
+Here are six tips to avoid them and have a happy, healthy, and festive holiday season.

-Not only does water keep you hydrated, it helps regulate body temperature and is essential to keeping your body functioning properly.
-Water will give your immune system a boost and will help to prevent you from getting sick during cold and flu season.
-Drinking plenty of water can also help to increase metabolism, it will help you to feel full longer, and it will do wonders for your skin and hair.
+Not only does water keep you hydrated, but it also helps regulate body temperature and is essential to keeping your body functioning properly.
+Water will boost your immune system and help prevent you from getting sick during cold and flu season.
+Drinking plenty of water can also help increase metabolism; it will help you feel full longer, and it will do wonders for your skin and hair.

-Not only is this the most wonderful time of the year, it’s also the busiest.
+Not only is this the most wonderful time of the year, but it’s also the busiest.
 Don’t run yourself ragged during the day only to stay up late wrapping presents or preparing for the office party.
-When you don’t get a good night’s sleep you run down your body and make yourself more susceptible to illness.
+When you don’t get a good night’s sleep, you run down your body and make yourself more susceptible to illness.
 Lack of sleep will affect your mental state as well.

 Have that Christmas cocktail or participate in the celebratory glass (or two) of champagne but be careful not to go overboard.
 Drinking in excess, even for just the holidays, can do its fair share of damage.
-And if eating healthy seems like an overwhelming task during the holidays, call The Simple Clinic and ask about our medical weight loss program.
+And if eating healthy seems like an overwhelming task during the holidays, contact The Simple Clinic and ask about our medical weight loss program.
 Together we will focus on weight management with a balanced diet that allows you to make smart food choices while still enjoying the festivities.

 Don’t neglect your exercise program during the holidays.
 It’s even more important to stay active during the fall and winter months when illnesses and stresses are everywhere.
 Besides being good for your overall health, exercise can reduce stress, release endorphins, and help you to forget about your worries.
-It is actually recommended that you increase your level of physical activity this time of the year.
-So kick that routine up a notch this season.
-Not only will you feel better, you’ll also burn more calories.
+It is recommended that you increase your level of physical activity this time of the year.
+So, kick that routine up a notch this season.
+Not only will you feel better, but you’ll also burn more calories.

 It sounds simple, but it’s not always easy to do at gatherings.
 Finally, don’t forget your vaccinations.
 Call The Simple Clinic today to schedule your flu shot.
-And if you do happen to find yourself sick for the season, be sure to utilize our e-Visit where you can be treated from the comfort of your home.
+And if you do happen to find yourself sick for the season, be sure to utilize our e-Visit, where you can be treated from the comfort of your home.

 Take a time out.

 You might not have time for a spa day during the holiday madness, but that doesn’t mean you shouldn’t take a moment for yourself.
-Between shopping, cooking and hosting, make sure you take time each day to relax and clear your mind.
+Between shopping, cooking, and hosting, make sure you take time each day to relax and clear your mind.
 Take an evening walk, indulge in a luxurious bubble bath, binge on Netflix, or treat yourself to a massage.
 There are many ways to take some time out and pamper yourself that won’t cost too much of your valuable time and money.

 The holiday season is a time for family, friends, baking, wrapping, and shopping.
-However, these tasks and traditions aren’t always fun, and the stresses of the season can often leave us rundown and sick.
-Surviving the holidays can be tough, but if you end up sick, this happy time of year can be miserable.
-The holidays are about family and friends, but before we take care of others we must take care ourselves.
-For more help on how to stay healthy this holiday, keep following The Simple Clinic or call us today!
+However, these tasks and traditions aren’t always fun, and the season’s stresses can often leave us rundown and weak.
+Surviving the holidays can be challenging, but this happy time of year can be miserable if you end up sick.